w3f/research/docs/polkadot/keys/index.md

 We impose no prior restrictions on the cryptography employed by specific substrate modules or associated session keys types.

 In BABE, validators use schnorrkel/sr25519 keys both for a verifiable random function (VRF) based on on [NSEC5](https://eprint.iacr.org/2017/099.pdf), as well as for regular Schnorr signatures.

+A VRF is the public-key analog of a pseudo-random function (PRF), aka cryptographic hash function with a distinguished key, such as many MACs.
+We award block productions slots when the block producer scores a low enough VRF output $\mathtt{VRF}(r_e || \mathtt{slot_number} )$, so anyone with the VRF public keys can verify that blocks were produced in the correct slot, but only the block producers know their slots in advance via their VRF secret key.

-Our VRF assigns block productions slots and provides a source of randomness, which requires that BABE keys be registered at least one full session before being used.
+As in [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf), we provide a source of randomness $r_e$ for the VRF inputs by hashing together all VRF outputs form the previous session, which requires that BABE keys be registered at least one full session before being used.

 We reduce VRF output malleability by hashing the signer's public key along side the input, which dramatically improves security when used with HDKD.
 We also hash the VRF input and output together when providing output used elsewhere, which improves compossibility in security proofs.
 See the 2Hash-DH construction from Theorem 2 on page 32 in appendix C of ["Ouroboros Praos: An adaptively-secure, semi-synchronous proof-of-stake blockchain"](https://eprint.iacr.org/2017/573.pdf).